25 Interesting Vegan Statistics and Facts for 2022

 When new trends pop up, a lot of misinformation also comes along.
 Needles to say, there are a lot of misinterpreted vegan facts.
 There are many myths about veganism that should be challenged.
-Keep reading to find out the latest vegan facts for 2020 and 2021.
+Keep reading to find out the latest vegan facts for 2022.

 10. Myth: Vegan diets don’t include enough protein or calcium.